abipalli/semioverse/README.md

 # Extensions

-Extensions provided (condTransformExtension, condDissassociatorExtension, delegatorExtension, eventExtension, eventDelegatorExtension, runnerExtension) are factory functions to extend a Card instance with new properties and functionalities.
+Extensions provided are factory functions to extend a Card instance with new properties and functionalities.

 * condTransformExtension: Provides conditional transformation capability to a card.
 * condDissassociatorExtension: Provides capability to conditionally dissociate certain keys from a card.